rgordonr/Python-Programming-for-Social-Scientists-Spring-2017/README.md

 This workshop will focus on the fundamentals of programming in the Python language, with an emphasis on:

- * reading and writing data to CSV files
+ * reading from CSV files and writing data to CSV files in ways that can be easily analyzed by data-analysis software
  * finding, downloading, importing, and using existing libraries of code
  * possibly extracting data from APIs, but this may change depending on students' interests